SymfonyCasts/verify-email-bundle/UPGRADING.md

 ```

 - Method's `getExpirationMessageKey`, `getExpirationMessageData`, & `getExpiresAtIntervalInstance`
 no longer potentially throw a `LogicException`.
+They now throw a `VerifyEmailRuntimeException`
+if an invalid `$generatedAt` timestamp is provided to the class constructor.

 - Added array shape typehint for the return value of `getExpirationMessageData()`